Draven2000/FreeCodeCamp/README.md

 This is a compilation of the many projects I am building on the website freeCodeCamp for the online courses<br>
 Starting with the Responsive Web Design with HTML and CSS, I aim to build a showcasing of what I've learned.<br>

-As of the 11th March, I have completed two certifications,
+As of the 28th March, I have completed three certifications,
-* Responsive Web Design
+* Responsive Web Design (HTML, CSS)
-* Data Analysis with Python
+* Data Analysis with Python (Python)
+* JavaScript Algorithms and Data Structures (JavaScript)

 I am currently studying,
-* JavaScript Algorithms and Data Structures
+* Front End Development Libraries (HTML, CSS, JavaScript)

 Below I will list links to each of the projects I have completed.